 Cons: No purchase controls, no data capture, no credit terms

-Local fuel accounts are not a card-based solution for paying for fuel, but many companies set up house accounts with a local fuel station.
+Local fuel accounts are not a card-based solution, but many companies set up house accounts with a local gas station.
 Agreements with stations can vary, but some will offer you discounted pricing.
 The transaction process usually involves a station attendant checking a driver name or vehicle number against a list you provide.
 The attendant then activates the pump and records the transaction, often manually, which is more prone to error than a card-based transaction.

 Pros: Discounts, restrict driver fueling to known site

 Cons: Only one site available, controls and data capture depend on attendant

 The risk of using cash to pay for fuel well outweighs the benefits.
 It’s mostly true that “cash is king” when it comes to fuel prices.
 Many locations offer a cash price that differs from the price available using other forms of payment.
 The difference in price could be substantial, but so is the risk.

 Most business owners would agree that handing cash to drivers is not ideal.
 There is inherent risk to the driver having to secure large sums of money while on the road, and transactions often take longer since cash payments require in-store transactions as opposed to paying at the pump.
 There are no controls for how your cash is used, and your data is limited to what is printed on the station receipt.
 If a receipt is lost, there is no record of the purchase and no online database from which you can audit purchases.
 Cash payments create a labor intensive process that requires you to constantly audit what amounts were issued to which drivers for what purposes.
 And the most obvious issue with paying cash is that it impacts your cash flow; there are no credit terms.

 Cons: Highest risk of theft, no controls, no data capture, no credit terms